SECA: Semantically Equivalent and Coherent Attacks for Eliciting LLM Hallucinations: Semantically Equivalent and Coherent Attacks (SECA)

 \subsection{SECA: Traversing the Space of Semantically Equivalent and Coherent Prompts}

 A canonical challenge in token-level optimization, which also arises in \eqref{eq:constr_opt}, is that the prompt space is discrete and exponentially large.
 Our formulation alleviates this issue by imposing constraints on the search space.
-Specifically, our method traverses the space of semantically equivalent and coherent prompts, which is appreciably smaller than the entire search space.
-However, this introduces its own difficulties, as these constraints are difficult to explicitly enforce via classical constrained optimization techniques such as standard projection operations.
+Specifically, our method traverses the space of semantically equivalent and coherent prompts, which is significantly smaller than the entire search space.
+However, this introduces its own difficulties, as these constraints are difficult to directly enforce via classical constrained optimization techniques such as standard projection operations.
 To address this, our key idea is to enforce the constraints directly by leveraging LLMs.

-\myparagraph{Traversing the Prompt Space with a Semantic Equivalence Proposer} We feed instructions to a \textit{proposer} $\texttt{LLM}_\texttt{P}$, asking it to propose $M$ prompts that are all semantically equivalent to a given prompt; it corresponds to Line 6 of Algorithm \ref{algo:SECA} (see Appendix \mysecref{app:semantic_equivalence_proposer} for the instruction template).
+\myparagraph{Traversing the Prompt Space with a Semantic Equivalence Proposer} We feed instructions to a proposer LLM $\mathcal{P}$, asking it to propose $M$ prompts that are all semantically equivalent to a given prompt; it corresponds to Line 6 of Algorithm \ref{algo:SECA} (see Appendix \mysecref{app:semantic_equivalence_proposer} for the instruction template).
 A potential issue here is \textit{semantic collapse}: The $M$ prompts might be identical to each other or to the original prompt.
-To alleviate this, we carefully inject randomness into the instructions and allow them to vary in style and in content.
+To alleviate this, we randomly sample instructions from predefined verb, style, and template sets to encourage diversity in candidate prompts.
 On the other hand, as LLMs are trained on human-written corpora, coherence surfaces as an emergent property of the LLM outputs given our instructions.
 Thus, we do not explicitly encourage the proposer to produce coherent responses.